 Ignoring the Importance of Traffic Flow

 When you're arranging furniture, you should never forget about how people will get to and around all of it.
-No one should have to climb over or trip over one piece of furniture in order to access another.
+No one should have to climb or trip over one piece of furniture in order to access another.
 They should also be able to pass through the room without having to take an awkward, zigzag route.
 Make sure you've left room for clear walking paths.

 Lack of Balance